elvinyung/epsilon-delta/readme.md

 The name of the header that will contain the remaining request quota.
 Defaults to `X-Rate-Limit-Remaining`.

 #### `resetHeader`
 The name of the header that will contain the time left, in milliseconds, until the rate limiter resets.
-Defaults t `X-Rate-Limit-Reset`.
+Defaults to `X-Rate-Limit-Reset`.

+#### `autolimit`
+A flag that determines if epsilon-delta should perform its own rate limiting responses.
+Defaults to true.

 All configuration fields are optional.